abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-RxJS.md

   const observable = of({ name: 'Alice', age: 30 }, { name: 'Bob', age: 25 });
   observable.pipe(pluck('name')).subscribe(console.log); // Alice, Bob
   ```

+  - It's similar to `map` operator, but it's more concise and easier to read when we want to extract a property from an object.

 ---